Russian Undergraduate Program

 The department offers a minor in Russian, consisting of a minimum 15 credit hours.
 These hours may come from any combination of language, literature, and/or culture courses offered through the Russian program.
 (The only exception to this is the elementary language sequence (RUSS1100 & 1200), which may not be used towards fulfillment of the minor.)
 A minimum 9 credits must be in completed in residence, and 6 credits must be in coursework at the 3000 level or above.

 Russian majors and minors are encouraged to study abroad for the summer, a semester, or a full academic year through the MU GRINT program in Moscow, or through MU partner programs in St. Petersburg (CIEE), and Kazakhstan (American Councils).
 Information about these three programs can be found through the MU International Center website.
 Other non-MU program options are available; however, students are strongly advised to consult first with the Director for Undergraduate Studies for Russian and the MU International Center.
+Additional scholarship opportunities for study abroad in Eurasia may be found on the SRAS webpage.

 Other Opportunities (Study Abroad, Scholarships, Graduate School)